 a.
 Under the exploration policy, FDI up to 100% is allowed for small fields through competitive (other than Refining) bidding; up to 60% for unincorporated JV; and up to 51% for incorporated JV with a No Objection Certificate for medium size fields.

 b.
-For petroleum products and pipeline sector, FDI is permitted up to 51%.
+For petroleum products and the pipeline sector, FDI is permitted up to 51%.

 f.
-For actual trading and marketing, minimum 26% Indian equity is required over five years.
+For actual trading and marketing, a minimum of 26% of Indian equity is required over five years.
 The automatic route is not available.

 FOR PETROLEUM REFINING:

 a.
 FDI is permitted up to 26% in the case of public sector units (PSUs) PSUs will hold 26% and balance (Refining) 48% by public.
 The automatic route is not available.

 b.
 In the case of private Indian companies, FDI is permitted up to 100% under the automatic route.

 5. HOUSING & REAL ESTATE:

 No foreign investment is permitted in this sector except for the development of integrated townships and Real Estate settlements where FDI up to 100% is permitted with prior Government approval.
 NRIs/OCBs are allowed to invest in the following activities.

 a.
 Development of serviced plots and construction of built-up residential premises.

 b.
 Investment in a real state covering construction of residential and commercial premises including business centers and offices.